Charity sounds alarm over scam involving reusable grocery bags

 Thomas addressed some 300 Spectrum students in the drama theatre about her own story of mental health, overcoming PTSD, and what can be done to break down certain stigmas including mental health, along with all negative stereotypes, she said.

 “We’ll work with the school for the year to help it work towards being a stigma-free zone,” Thomas said.
-“It’s a process and at the end we’ll designate the school a stigma-free zone.”

-Andrea Paquette: After suffering greatly from her bipolar disorder, Andrea got help and decided to inspire others to share their personal stories by creating a website called http://bipolarbabes.com.
+Andrea Paquette: After suffering greatly from her bipolar disorder, Andrea got help and decided to inspire others to share their personal stories by creating a website.
 With the launch of the website, she created supportive and impacting programs and founded the Bipolar Disorder Society of British Columbia, which is now named the Stigma-Free Society.
 Andrea encourages others to change their attitudes towards mental illnesses by explaining that while people can have a mental illness, they are not defined by their condition.

 Bipolar Magazine: BP Hope Blogger – Andrea Paquette